Pierceson Coody outlasts field, wins The Panama Championship in a three-man playoff

 “It was really stressful not being able to play much golf until early December,” Coody said.
 “And then being kind of thrust into the season in The Bahamas, and things just go so fast.
 It’s already three weeks traveling, playing.
 I can’t imagine how fast this season’s going to feel.
 Everything snowballs.
 And injury, so many guys have bounced back, but until you actually do bounce back, you always kind of doubt it in the back of your head.
 I’m so happy I bounced back.”

-With 23 more events left in the season, as well as an additional five PGA TOUR cards awarded through the Korn Ferry Tour Points List – 30 total cards – signs point to Coody playing his way onto professional golf’s biggest stage this year.
+With 23 more events left in the season, as well as an additional five PGA TOUR cards awarded through the Korn Ferry Tour Points List, signs point to Coody playing his way onto professional golf’s biggest stage this year.

 History is already on his side.